Shivangi10-10/hyperverge/README.md

 ## 🤝 Contributing

 We welcome contributions!
-See our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

 ---

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ---

 <p align="center">
-  Made with ❤️ by Team Innovators
+  Made with ❤️ by UpToDate
 </p>